Global Peace & Security

 More on Global Peace & Security

-Washington, DC - In response to the violence in Israel and Gaza, Congresswoman Barbara Lee released this statement:
+Washington, DC – Yesterday, President Obama ordered the deployment of additional specialized “expeditionary” forces to Iraq and Syria.
+Congresswoman Barbara Lee released this statement: